Sodbo/Pain3_project_code/README.md

-Note: here and below abbreviation "GCP" (Genetic Principal Component) is a synonym for "GIP" (Genetically Independent Phenotype).
+Note: here and below abbreviation "GPC" (Genetic Principal Component) is a synonym for "GIP" (Genetically Independent Phenotype).